cf73/humanity/content/collections/pages/childrens-books.md

 id: ed5745a9-0401-4836-a25a-7f6e294d56fb
 blueprint: page
 title: "Children's Literature"
 challenge_intro_text: 'Children’s non-fiction literature has become increasingly popular over the last ten years.
-New books cover the changes Earth is undergoing and the necessity of caring for it; human rights; wildlife; sports; cultural differences; and a variety of other issues and concerns.'
+New books cover the changes Earth is undergoing and the necessity of caring for it; human rights; wildlife; sports; cultural differences; and a variety of other humanitarian issues and concerns.'
 template: challenge
 parent: home
 updated_by: 46c097c5-771c-49e2-b8c6-ba6009ae7172
-updated_at: 1715215412
+updated_at: 1715215447
 intro_movie: image-1711923706.jpeg
 section_builder:
   -